Shopify/lz4-flex-rb/README.md

 ## How to use this library

 There are two methods provided, `LZ4Flex.compress` and `Lz4Flex.decompress`.
-Both of these methods utilize the lz4 block format, with a custom 64 bit header to keep track of the string's size and encoding.
+Both of these methods utilize the lz4 block format, with a small header to record the string's size and encoding.

 ### Basic Usage